 A direct but professional way to set boundaries without sounding dismissive.

 Acknowledges willingness while clarifying your limits.
+For business-backed insights on boundary setting, see this HBR article

 Useful for declining social or professional events respectfully.